GadgetAngel/Voron2.4_My_Build_Log/README.md

-## This is a Build Log Repository for my Voron 2.4 250 mm DIY 3D Printer called "QUEEN":
+## This is a Build Log for my Voron 2.4 250 mm DIY 3D Printer called "QUEEN":

+My Voron 2.4 3D Printer has a name "QUEEN".

 This repository contains wiring diagrams, specification sheets, any documentation I use to complete my Voron 2.4 build.
-Designs for the back panel or designs that have aesthetic value.

-My Voron 2.4 3D Printer has a name "QUEEN".
+I also am including aesthetic designs for QUEEN's back panel and side panels.

 ## Mother board I plan on using: